Table of Contents

 All products are ordered directly from Climkit.

-In most cases, the installation can be carried out by the installer without on-site intervention from a Climkit technician.
+In most cases, the installation can be carried out by the installer without on-site intervention by a Climkit technician.

 Telephone support is available if necessary during commissioning.